LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

-.. c:function:: int SPRKStepGetCurrentMethod(void* arkode_mem, ARKodeSPRKTable *sprk_storage)
+.. c:function:: int SPRKStepGetCurrentMethod(void* arkode_mem, ARKodeSPRKTable *sprk_table)

-   Returns the SPRK method coefficient structure currently in use by the solver.
+   Returns the SPRK method coefficient table currently in use by the solver.

    :param arkode_mem: pointer to the SPRKStep memory block.
-   :param sprk_storage: pointer to the SPRK method coefficient structure.
+   :param sprk_table: pointer to the SPRK method table.

    :retval ARK_SUCCESS: if successful
    :retval ARK_MEM_NULL: if the SPRKStep memory was ``NULL``